tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - [ ] build a ruby structure for ingress protection, convert ingress protection to this type.
    - [ ] convert poles to enum.
    - [ ] convert speed rated to enum.
-- [ ] Refactor tag 'description' to 'service'.
+- [x] Refactor tag 'description' to 'service'.
 - [ ] Redesign tag module:
-   - [ ] base full tag becomes a string object.
+   - [ ] base full tag becomes a virtual field.
    - [ ] builder/parser model for each discipline which creates the string according to the required format, and can parse the string back into the components.
-   - [ ] provide default format for each discipline, e.g. isa5.1.
+   - [ ] provide default format for each discipline, e.g. isa5.1
+   - [ ] add next/previous functionality
+   - [ ] add colour code by discipline
+- [ ] Look at use of hover on buttons, and use turbo to prevent page refresh.

 ## Potential Features
 - [ ] Add more comprehensive reporting for demand calculations
-- [ ] Implement bulk import/export for demands
+- [ ] Implement bulk import/export
 - [ ] Add more detailed documentation for the demand calculation formulas
 - [ ] See if pagy can provide user selectable page size
 - [ ] Data revision management